JLKwong/CollegeMove/index.md

 The [IPEDS (Integrated Postsecondary Education Data System)](https://nces.ed.gov/ipeds/datacenter/InstitutionByName.aspx?goToReportId=1).

 ## What's the point of helping community college students create a college list?
+2 out of 3 high-ability, low-income community college students who could have transferred to a selective college instead end up ‘under-matched’ to a less selective college due to a lack of guidance on where to apply to college.
+This lost potential not only impacts these college students personally, but society as a whole.
+The Harvard economist Raj Chetty calculated that 75% of innovation in America is lost due to the wasted potential of women, people of color, and low-income people.